bkfox/aircox/notes.md

         - config generation and sound diffusion

 - cms:
-    - command to sync programs with cms's
     - player:
         - mixcloud
         - remove from playing playlist -> stop
     - filter choices on DiffusionPage and ProgramPage related objects

 # Long term TODO
+- debug/prod configuration

+programs:
+    - sounds monitor: max_size of path, take in account

+controllers:
     - automatic cancel of passed diffusion based on logs?
         - archives can be set afterwards for rerun, so check must be done at the same time we monitor
-- sounds monitor: max_size of path, take in account
     - logs: archive functionnality
+    - tools:
         - track stats for diffusions
-- debug/prod configuration
+    - rename controllers.Station into controllers.Streamer -> keep Station for sth else

+cms:
     - player support diffusions with multiple archive files
-- view as grid
-- actions -> noscript case, think of accessibility
     - comments -> remove/edit by the author
-- integrate logs for tracks + in on air
-- rename controllers.Station into controllers.Streamer -> keep Station for sth else